Eclipso: Eclipso: The Darkness Within

 Wonder Woman possessed by Eclipso, art by Joe Quesada.

 In the early 1990s, DC retconned Eclipso in a company-wide crossover built around the miniseries Eclipso: The Darkness Within.
-Eclipso was revealed not simply to be Bruce Gordon's dark half, but a vengeful demon who was imprisoned inside a black diamond called the "Heart of Darkness".
-The Heart is later shattered into 1,000 pieces which enable Eclipso to possess others when they touch them.
+Eclipso was revealed not simply to be Bruce Gordon's dark half, but a vengeful demon who had possessed Gordon.
+Eclipso's soul had originally been bound inside a giant black diamond called the "Heart of Darkness" in Africa.
+A treasure hunter found it in the late 19th century and brought it to London in 1891, where he had a jeweler cut it into 1,000 shards.
+This weakened the binding spell, allowing Eclipso to possess anyone who became angry while in contact with one of the shards.
+He was no longer limited to possessing Gordon during an eclipse, but pretended otherwise so that Gordon would not know the truth about the black diamonds.

-Over the next 100 years, Eclipso gathers the diamond shards with the intention of destroying them all, freeing his true power.
-When Lar Gand discovers Eclipso's palace on the moon, Eclipso is inspired to possess all of Earth's heroes and use them to conquer Earth and obtain revenge against God for his imprisonment.
-Eclipso is eventually defeated while Will Payton destroys his moon base.
+Over the next 100 years, Eclipso gathered the diamond shards with the intention of destroying them all, freeing his true power.
+When Lar Gand discovered Eclipso's palace on the moon and wandered inside, it inspired Eclipso to possess all of Earth's heroes and use them towards his ultimate goal, the conquest of Earth and revenge against God for imprisoning him.
+Eclipso claimed he had spent the last several years "posing as a B-level villain" to remain undetected by Earth's heroes and had limited himself to targeting Gordon for the purpose of quashing Gordon's research into solar science.
+If Gordon had achieved his goal of making solar energy the planet's primary energy source, any solar-powered device could be used as a weapon against Eclipso.